The best 5 trading advice that you will ever need to read and follow to become successful in market.

 - Attend Seminars

 Conclusion: You should allocate a certain amount of time per week and a certain amount of money per month to enhance your skills to become a better trader.
-Allocating time is more important than money.
+Giving time is more important than money.

 5. Make the Rules and Follow them